 First of all, some things haven’t altered that much.
 Torquay Marina is still full of yachts, though they don’t go anywhere, and we live in distinct tribes which often view each other with suspicion – so no change there then.

 As there aren’t prisons any more, we had to do something about criminal justice.
 Fortunately, we remembered that we still had the old Gallows Gate site up there on the ring road.
-It didn’t take long to set up a very impressive gibbet made from bits of the Big Wheel.
-So each month we have public hangings for those of us who don’t follow the post-doomsday rules.
+And it didn’t take long to set up a very impressive gibbet made from bits of the Big Wheel.
+So each month we have public hangings for those of us who don’t follow the post-Doomsday rules.
 For instance, only this week we had the execution of a chap from Watcombe who hadn’t put out his recycling in the right piles.
 I know rubbish never gets collected but that’s not the point – it’s just so important to keep up standards.
-No one can ever say that Torbay doesn’t have any fun-for-all-the-family days out!
+No one can ever say that Torbay doesn’t have any ‘fun-for-all-the-family’ days out!

 It’s odd how radiation seems to have sense of irony.
 We knew that the use of alcohol helped the body’s resistance, but the Third World War began and was over before anyone had the chance to really prepare – indeed, most Wetherspoon’s regulars barely looked up when the missiles hit Exeter and Plymouth.
-It was that alcohol-infused resistance that ensured that the guys at Castle Circus survived the initial air bursts, and why the Livermead joggers didn’t.
+It was that alcohol-infused resistance that ensured that the guys at Castle Circus survived the initial air bursts… and why the Livermead joggers didn’t.
 You can still see bits of tattered Lycra near the ruins of the Grand Hotel.

 Radiation can cause mutations in living things.
 Now that does have its downside, of course.
 Body parts can change and even drop off – sometimes at the most embarrassing moments.
 But let’s not dwell on that.
-We’ve got used to it though we did have a bit of an issue a few years ago about how we see our mutant community.
+We’ve got used to it, though we did have a bit of an issue a few years ago about how we see our mutant community.
 Most of us wanted to help – by collecting lost fleshy bits and returning them to their owners – but there are always some that take advantage.
 To sort out the real mutants from those who were just wearing gloves with an extra finger, a local man went down to the harbour and did a series of quick sketches which he then handed out.
 That way we could all tell who to be nice to.

 On a more positive note, the seagulls have evolved.
 They’re much larger but far less aggressive… in fact, they’re positively friendly now, a bit like feathery puppies, and have lost that angry look.
 They also, for some reason, now seem to have a real enthusiasm for tidying the place up and putting litter into neat piles.
 Several of them have grown beaks that look like they’re smiling all the time.
 And they’re all different colours too… purple, green, red and blue.
 On the other hand, the Victoria Park ducks are positively homicidal.